fossasia/MMM-SUSI-AI/README.md

 This will start Magic Mirror with basic modules on your screen.

 ## Install Susi Module to
-- Go to modules directory and clone Susi MagicMirror, my repo
+- Go to modules directory in Magic Mirror project folder and clone Susi MagicMirror repository
 ``` git clone https://github.com/fossasia/MMM-SUSI-AI.git```
 - Go to susi_magic mirror directory, run ```npm install```
 - Also run, ```npm run electron-rebuild```